Joule heating in bad and slow metals: Discussion

 There is a technical point related to the previous paragraph.
 We have treated the electron-phonon coupling perturbatively, assuming that the dominant charge dynamics was due to purely electronic interactions.
 This is a widely considered scenario, as many models of strange metals omit phonons entirely.
 However, especially at temperatures above $T_\text{BG}$, it is also plausible that quasi-elastic phonon scattering is an important part of the charge dynamics.
 For example, in a conventional metal this scattering determines the resistivity.
+Furthermore, the backreaction of phonons on the electrons is necessary to capture spectroscopic phenomena such as kinks in the electronic dispersion and phonon peaks in the M-EELS spectra \cite{PhysRevB.103.035121, SciPostPhys.3.4.026}.
 To incorporate such scattering requires a slight extension of the formalism we have developed, because $\text{Im} G^R_{\dot E \dot E}$ in (\ref{ctt}) must now be evaluated in the theory that includes nonzero electron-phonon interactions.
-However, because the scatting is quasi-elastic, the energy relaxation rate remains slow compared to the timescale of the interaction and therefore it is likely that our memory-function approach continues to work.\footnote{A further point here is that because elastic interactions are not thermalizing (as they do not re-distribute electronic energy) the connection between the electronic single-particle lifetime and $\tau_\text{e}$, which controls the onset of collective charge dynamics, may not be immediate in these situations.}
+However, because the scattering is quasi-elastic, the energy relaxation rate remains slow compared to the timescale of the interaction and therefore it is likely that our memory-function approach continues to work.\footnote{A further point here is that because elastic interactions are not thermalizing (as they do not re-distribute electronic energy) the connection between the electronic single-particle lifetime and $\tau_\text{e}$, which controls the onset of collective charge dynamics, may not be immediate in these situations.}

 While we have focused on timescales that could be measured in pump-probe experiments, let us end by returning to our discussion in \S\ref{sec:stat} of non-Ohmic conduction due to Joule heating.
 To estimate the critical current (\ref{eq:nonOhm}) in a conventional three dimensional material we can use the Drude formula $\sigma_{(0)} = n e^2 \tau_\text{tr}/m$, the density $n = \frac{k_F^3}{3 \pi^2}$, the mass $m = \frac{k_F}{v_F}$ and, for example, consider Planckian transport $\frac{1}{\tau_\text{tr}} = \frac{k_B T}{\hbar}$.
 Taking a typical value for a conventional metal of $k_F = 1.5 \times 10^8 \text{cm}^{-1}$ and at temperature $T = 300$ K the estimate (\ref{eq:tauest}) for the energy relaxation time gives \be j_\text{non-Ohm} \sim 24 \, \frac{\text{A}}{\mu\text{m}^2}\,. \ee This is a large current.
 An even larger similar estimate is obtained from the incoherent cuprate spectrum discussed in (\ref{sec:incoh}).
 With a normal state resistivity of $\rho \approx (T/300 \text{K})$ $\mu\Omega$cm for optimally doped BSCCO (e.g.~\cite{Hwang_2007}), we obtain $j_\text{non-Ohm} \sim 100$ A/$\mu$m$^2$.